ghatesudi/MindMeetsMachines/C07/Systemic Sclerosis (SSc).md

 **Key Epidemiological Parameters:** All planned studies rely on the accurate identification of the foundational Systemic Sclerosis (SSc) population.
 Given the rarity of SSc and the requirement to inform high-value economic models for HTA submissions, the phenotype algorithm must prioritize very high specificity (Positive Predictive Value \[PPV\] \>90%) to minimize misclassification bias.

 The target population is **incident** (newly identified in the database).
 A validated, multi-pathway phenotype algorithm, informed by external literature (e.g., Jamian et al.), has been selected.
 The Index Date (T0) is anchored on the earliest SSc diagnosis, with a mandatory 365-day washout period to establish incidence and allow for baseline characterization.
-To achieve the required PPV, the algorithm requires either (A) high diagnostic persistence (≥3 diagnoses starting ≥30 days apart) OR (B) a diagnosis confirmed by highly specific evidence (Rheumatologist visit, targeted treatments, or SSc-specific serology).
-The accuracy of this algorithm is fundamentally dependent on the precision of the underlying concept set and its ability to rigorously exclude localized forms and mimics.
+To achieve the required PPV, the algorithm requires either (A) high diagnostic persistence (≥3 diagnoses starting ≥30 days apart) OR (B) a diagnosis confirmed by highly specific evidence (Rheumatologist visit, targeted treatments, or SSc-specific serology). *The accuracy of this algorithm is fundamentally dependent on the precision of the underlying concept set and its ability to rigorously exclude localized forms and mimics*.

-**Structured Research Question:** “Amongst patients with **\[Incident Systemic Sclerosis (High Specificity)\]** who subsequently develop ILD and initiate combination SOC, what is the **\[24-month\]** incidence of **\[Progression of Pulmonary Fibrosis (PPF)\]**?”
+**Structured Research Question:** “Amongst patients with Incident Systemic Sclerosis (High Specificity) who subsequently develop ILD and initiate combination SOC, what is the 24-month incidence of Progression of Pulmonary Fibrosis (PPF)?”

 **The concept set challenge is:** **Systemic Sclerosis (SSc)**.